 This study is related to several well-established lines of inquiry.
-First, the paper contributes to the vast literature on the determinants of civil conflict.
-The origins of civil conflict have been the focus of intensive research over the past two decades highlighting the role of social, political, and economic grievances as determinants of the risk of civil conflict, in view of the capability of the state to subdue armed opposition groups, the conduciveness of geographical characteristics towards rebel insurgencies and the opportunity cost of engaging in rebellions (Sambanis, 2002; Fearon and Laitin, 2003; Collier and Hoeffler, 2007; Blattman and Miguel, 2010).
-The present study advances the understanding of the nature of grievance-related mechanisms in civil conflict, highlighting the role of interpersonal population diversity and its deep determinants on the emergence of intra-group as well as inter-group social divisions.
+Specifically, the paper contributes to the vast literature on the determinants of civil conflict.
+The determinants of civil conflict have been the focus of intensive research over the past two decades, highlighting the role of social, political, and economic grievances, along with the capability of the state to subdue armed opposition groups, the conduciveness of geographical characteristics towards rebel insurgencies, and the opportunity cost of engaging in rebellions, among other contributing factors (Sambanis, 2002; Fearon and Laitin, 2003; Collier and Hoeffler, 2007; Blattman and Miguel, 2010).
+The present study advances the understanding of the nature of grievance-related mechanisms in civil conflict, emphasizing the role of interpersonal population diversity and its deep determinants on the emergence of intra-group as well as inter-group social divisions.